 Every quarter, CDCC reviews and publishes a list of underlying interests eligible for clearing.
-The criteria for acceptability of underlying interests of exchange-traded derivative products and OTC instruments are detailed in Schedule A « Risk Manual » of CDCC's Operations Manual.
+The criteria for acceptability of underlying interests of exchange-traded and customized derivative instruments are detailed in Schedule A « Risk Manual » of CDCC's Operations Manual.

 For more information about risk management at CDCC, please click on the following links: